grain-lang/grain/stdlib/bigint.md

 fromNumber : Number -> BigInt
 ```

-Converts a Number to an BigInt.
+Converts a Number to a BigInt.

 Parameters: